gbv/typesense-suggest-backend/README.md

 The service offers a [jskos-server](https://github.com/gbv/jskos-server) compatible `/search` endpoint.
 Currently supported query parameters: `voc` (vocabulary URI, required), `search` (search string, required), `limit` (optional), `offset` (optional)

-In Cocoda, it can be included as a suggestion registry like this (example for RVK and BK):
+In Cocoda, it can be included as a suggestion registry like this (example for RVK and BK in a local instance):

 ```json
 {